 Short Answer

-Both the model and the market overwhelmingly agree that Pam Bondi is most likely to leave her role in the Trump administration in 2026, with only minor residual uncertainty.
+Both the model and the market expect Lori Chavez-DeRemer to leave their role in the Trump administration in 2026, with no compelling evidence of mispricing.

 1. Executive Verdict